 An investigation can begin.
 A lawyer can get to work on your case immediately so that valuable evidence is not lost or erased.

 You avoid settling too soon.
 In catastrophic car accident injury cases, it can take time for victims to reach maximum medical improvement (MMI).
 That term —determined by a medical professional — means the patient has healed as much as can be expected and no more additional treatment or rehabilitation is likely to make a difference.
 It can take months or longer for a person to reach MMI.
 An attorney can advise you on the best time to file a claim in cases where a victim’s chances of a full recovery are uncertain.

 What The Champion Firm Can Do For You

-At The Champion Firm, P.C., our legal team understands how much a serious car accident can disrupt your life.
+At The Champion Firm, Personal Injury Attorneys, P.C., our legal team understands how much a serious car accident can disrupt your life.
 You shouldn’t have to suffer because of someone else’s recklessness.
 Let us fight for you to win the compensation you deserve.

 Our diverse team of seasoned accident injury lawyers has a track record of success in handling Georgia car accident claims, including:

 $2.06 million recovered for the family of a man killed in a car crash